 Monsanto researchers in France, looking for molecules similar to aspartame but without its allergenicity, discover Neotame, 8000 times sweeter than sugar

-First recognized cases of the deadly variant of Creutzfeld Jakob disease (vCjd) thought to be a consequence of BSE (mad cow)
+First recognized cases of the deadly variant of Creutzfeld Jakob disease (vCjd) thought to be a consequence of BSE (mad cow disease)

 American biologists Thomas Cech and Sidney Altman receive the Nobel Prize for their studies carried out in the 1980s, which led to the discovery that certain types of RNA can behave like enzymes towards themselves by cutting themselves in two and mending themselves, that is,

-In the Southern Hemisphere the population of blue whales is reduced, by the relentless hunting, to only 500 specimens, of the 250 thousand that were at the beginning of the 20th century.
-Whale bodies are used to make margarine, soaps, lubricants, explosives (the glycerin in
+In the Southern Hemisphere the population of blue whales is reduced, by the relentless hunting, to only 500 specimens, of the 250 thousand that were at the beginning of the twentieth century.
+Whale bodies are used to make margarine, soaps, lubricants, explosives (the glycerin in whale

 The American Gertrude Belle Elion receives the Nobel Prize for having developed an innovative method for the synthesis of medicines.
 It thus contributes to saving 5MLN of lives (estimate updated at the beginning of the 21st century)

-Richard Lenski of the University of Michigan in East Lansing begins a ten-year experiment with Escherichia coli bacteria, which he allows to evolve under constant conditions.
-In 2010 it produced more than 50,000 generations.
-This is the Long-term Evolution Experiment started with 12 strains of
+Richard Lenski of the University of Michigan at East Lansing begins a ten-year experiment with Escherichia coli bacteria, which he allows to evolve under constant conditions.
+In 2010 it produced more than 50 thousand generations.
+This is the Long-term Evolution Experiment started with 12 strains of Escherichia

-Olavi Kajander of the University of Kuopio in Finland notes ultra-small particles in the interior of many mammalian cells; about 50nm large, they are about one tenth of the smallest known ordinary bacteria; Kajander will then hypothesize that they are living organisms that thrive in
+Olavi Kajander of the University of Kuopio in Finland notes ultra-small particles inside many mammalian cells; about 50nm large, they are about one tenth of the smallest known ordinary bacteria; Kajander will then hypothesize that they are living organisms that thrive in urine and cause the formation

 Weiskrantz discovers that the visual cortex (located in the occipital part – behind – of the brain – brain -) is not the only region responsible for sight: there are other small areas that allow the patient to conjecture what he is seeing.